ArchangelX360/gradle-icon-generator-plugin/examples/large-generated-project/README.md

 #### Incremental comparison test

-The `generateLargeRepository` (and `generateIntelliJIDEACommunityLikeRepository` for that matter) does not clean their generated sources between two runs, an explicit `cleanGeneratedSources` is needed.
+The `generateSources` task does not clean the generated sources between two runs, an explicit `cleanGeneratedSources` is required to be run.
 This is made on purpose for some additional tests to be run, for example, the incremental comparison test.

 We invite you to run also this incremental comparison test: